litestar-org/litestar/docs/usage/4-request-data/0-request-data.md

     ...
 ```

-The type of `data` does not need to be a pydantic model - it can be any supported type, e.g. a dataclass, or a `TypedDict`:
+The type of `data` does not need to be a pydantic model - it can be any supported type, e.g. a dataclass, or a
+[`TypedDict`][typing.TypedDict]:

 ```python
 from starlite import post